capistrano/composer/README.md

 * `composer:update`: Updates your dependencies to the latest version according to composer.json, and updates the composer.lock file.
 * `composer:dump_autoload`: Dumps an optimized autoloader.

+### Dependencies

+This extension also adds `composer_path` as a Capistrano dependency.
+Meaning when you run `cap deploy:check`, it will make sure the `composer` command exists.

 ## Configuration

 * `composer_path`: Path to the Composer bin (defaults to `/usr/local/bin/composer`)